sushillouis/NavySimulation/README.md

 Doing the tutorials at: https://docs.google.com/presentation/d/1dehTrM8pLemBWZd7-qXev9pUkZPpYvW-lXwi0k7SlkU/edit?usp=sharing (A google drive link) will help you understand the code.

-Commands
+### Commands
-1. Keyboard
+#### Keyboard
-  a.
-Arrow keys to control desired speed and desired heading of ship
+1. Arrow keys to control desired speed and desired heading of ship
-  b.
-WASD to move camera.
+2. WASD to move camera.
 QE to yaw camera.
 ZX to pitch camera.
 RF to raise and lower camera.
 C to switch to third person view from selected ship
-  c.
-Tab key to select next ship
+3. Tab key to select next ship

-2. Mouse
+#### Mouse
-  a.
-Left mouse click select
+1. Left mouse click select.
+Drag to group select
-  b.
-Right mouse click
+2. Right mouse click
-    i.
-Over open water --> move to clicked location ii.
-Over other ship --> follow that ship at a relative vector of (100, 0, 0) -  on the starboard side at 100 meters iii.
-CTRL-right-mouse click over other ship --> predictively intercept other ship
+    - Over open water --> move to clicked location
+    - Over other ship --> follow that ship at a relative vector of (100, 0, 0) -  on the starboard side at 100 meters
+    - CTRL-right-mouse click over other ship --> predictively intercept other ship (Collide)

 The code and simulation architecture follow the assignments and notes from the CS381 Game Engine Architecture course at the University of Nevada, Reno https://www.cse.unr.edu/~sushil/class/381.